How easy is it to become an alcoholic by drinking only once in your lifetime?

 But at what cost?

-Instead of taking all those years to improve your communication and leadership skills with friends, family and strangers… you suddenly feel you can do a superb job if given that ONE opportunity to manage a staff 20 people.
+Instead of taking all those years to improve your communication and leadership skills with friends, family, and strangers… you suddenly feel you can do a superb job if given that ONE opportunity to manage a staff of 20 people.

 Is that a reasonable price to pay?

 Let’s not forget the amount of wasted time this will end up costing you… and the people you work with.

 I’m not saying we should make sure we are perfect for the opportunities before daring to take advantage of them.
 But I am saying that we can certainly be a lot more prepared than we often are.

 All this leads me to believe that success is not about that ONE action or that ONE opportunity you get to “shine”.